mc-ondros/DoodleParty/.documentation/nix-usage.md

 ```

 This provides:
-- Node.js 18 with npm
+- Node.js 22 with npm
 - Python 3.11 with TensorFlow and ML dependencies
 - Development tools (eslint, prettier, pytest, black)
+- Rich library for beautiful terminal output
-- All required system libraries
+- All required system libraries for training and inference

 ### Running Applications